 By Ghermann Magaña, Attorney

 A recent story in the media reported on Senator Jeff Sessions of Alabama writing to the Acting Commissioner of Social Security to express concern about a purported issue where an inability to speak English is a determinative fact in granting disability benefits.
-Supposedly this is a loophole that allows these individuals to move through the disability determination process faster.
-However, the media has conjured up a fantastical story that is not based in Social Security’s actual regulations.
+Supposedly this is a loophole that allows these individuals to be fast-tracked for disability approval.
+However, the media has conjured up a fantastical story that is not based on Social Security’s actual regulations.

 The Medical-Vocational Guidelines, known as the Grid Rules among many disability practitioners, provide Social Security adjudicators with direction or guidelines in their deciding claims.
-These rules come into play at the fifth step in sequential evaluation, where it must be determined whether a claimant can do other work.
-As disability lawyers in Joplin, MO, both me and my colleagues have written about, the first four steps involve the following:
+These rules come into play at the fifth step in the sequential evaluation, where it must be determined whether a claimant can do other work.
+As disability lawyers in Joplin, MO, both me and my colleagues have written about these, and the first four steps involve the following:

 1. Making sure that there has been no substantial gainful activity since the alleged disability onset date.